codesandtags/blog/source/_posts/en/fundamentals-of-software-architecture-part-4.md

 <img src="images/books/software-space-based-architecture-rating.png" alt="Layered Architecture Rating" width="60%"/>

-Where does space-based architecture get its name from?
+**1. Where does space-based architecture get its name from?**

+🤓 Space-based architecture gets its name from the concept of a virtual shared memory space that is distributed across multiple nodes in a cluster.
+The virtual shared memory space is used to store and process data in memory, which is shared across multiple services or components.

-What is a primary aspect of space-based architecture that differentiates it from other architecture styles?
+**2. What is a primary aspect of space-based architecture that differentiates it from other architecture styles?**

+🤓 A primary aspect of space-based architecture that differentiates it from other architecture styles is the use of a virtual shared memory space that is distributed across multiple nodes in a cluster.
+The virtual shared memory space is used to store and process data in memory, which is shared across multiple services or components.

-Name the four components that make up the virtualized middleware within a space-based architecture.
+**3. Name the four components that make up the virtualized middleware within a space-based architecture.**

+🤓 The four components that make up the virtualized middleware within a space-based architecture are:

+- **Data grid**: It provides the virtual shared memory space that is distributed across multiple nodes in a cluster.
+The virtual shared memory space is used to store and process data in memory, which is shared across multiple services or components.
+- **Messaging grid**: It provides the virtual shared event space that is distributed across multiple nodes in a cluster.
+The virtual shared event space is used to publish and subscribe to events in memory, which are shared across multiple services or components.
+- **Processing grid**: It provides the virtual shared processing space that is distributed across multiple nodes in a cluster.
+The virtual shared processing space is used to execute business logic in memory, which is shared across multiple services or components.
+- **Management grid**: It provides the virtual shared management space that is distributed across multiple nodes in a cluster.
+The virtual shared management space is used to monitor and manage the data, messaging, and processing grids.

-What is the role of the messaging grid?
+**4. What is the role of the messaging grid?**

+🤓 The messaging grid provides the virtual shared event space that is distributed across multiple nodes in a cluster.
+The virtual shared event space is used to publish and subscribe to events in memory, which are shared across multiple services or components.

-What is the role of a data writer in space-based architecture?
+**5.What is the role of a data writer in space-based architecture?**

+🤓 The data writer is responsible for writing data to the data grid.
+It can be a service or component that writes data to the data grid, or it can be a data grid that writes data to itself.

-Under what conditions would a service need to access data through the data reader?
+**6. Under what conditions would a service need to access data through the data reader?**

+🤓 A service would need to access data through the data reader when it needs to read data from the data grid.
+For example, a service might need to read data from the data grid to process a request or respond to a query.

-Does a small cache size increase or decrease the chances for a data collision?
+**7. Does a small cache size increase or decrease the chances for a data collision?**

+🤓 A small cache size increases the chances for a data collision because it increases the likelihood that two services or components will try to write data to the same cache entry.

-What is the difference between a replicated cache and a distributed cache?
-Which one is typically used in space-based architecture?
+**8. What is the difference between a replicated cache and a distributed cache?
+Which one is typically used in space-based architecture?**

+🤓 A **replicated cache** is a cache that is replicated across multiple nodes in a cluster.
+A replicated cache is typically used in space-based architecture because it provides high availability and low latency.

+A **distributed cache** is a cache that is partitioned across multiple nodes in a cluster.
+A distributed cache is typically used in space-based architecture because it provides high scalability and high performance.

-List three of the most strongly supported architecture characteristics in space-based architecture.
+**9. List three of the most strongly supported architecture characteristics in space-based architecture.**

+🤓 Three of the most strongly supported architecture characteristics in space-based architecture are:

+- **Scalability**: Space-based architecture supports scalability by distributing the data, messaging, and processing grids across multiple nodes in a cluster.
+- **Performance**: Space-based architecture supports performance by storing and processing data in memory, which is shared across multiple services or components.
+- **Fault tolerance**: Space-based architecture supports fault tolerance by replicating the data, messaging, and processing grids across multiple nodes in a cluster.

-Why does testability rate so low for space-based architecture?
+**10. Why does testability rate so low for space-based architecture?**

+🤓 Testability rates so low for space-based architecture because it is difficult to test the data, messaging, and processing grids in isolation.
+It is also difficult to test the data, messaging, and processing grids in combination.

 ---